Brian-E-Nguyen/BEN-Website/README.md

 $ node app.js
 ```

+Then go to `localhost:3000` on your browser

 ## Licensing

 Feel free to inspect my code and reuse what is appropriate.
 You may not use any photos/icons that have the `BEN_` or `BEN-` prefix
 without my permission, as they are owned by me.
-All other directories and files are MIT Licensed.
+All other directories and files are MIT Licensed (where applicable).

 ## Images